-As well as ‘open events’ every two months for anyone in the Network, the following three groups are targeted towards the particular interests of their members.
+As well as ‘open events’ for anyone in the Network, the following three groups are targeted towards the particular interests of their members.
 They are open to new members and plan their own activities with support and coordination from the Network Officer.
 They usually meet in the evenings with occasional daytime sessions as required.
 Contact the Network Officer for more information.

 Women in Farming

 The group boasts more than 150 members on the mailing list, this group is primarily aimed at women who are farming or live on a farm, but may also run a business or work outside farming.
 Each training or on-farm session attracts around 20 attendees, with ages ranging from 25 to 75.
 As well as the training and information exchange opportunities, many women welcome the chance to network across the moor, make new friends and learn some of the more technical aspects of farming.
 Sessions have included: on-farm diversification (tourism and food products); electronic tagging and EID; sheep condition scoring; book-keeping and VAT; social media for marketing.
 The group has also built the confidence of members to engage with and attend the Network’s open events too.
 The group meets monthly.

 Forward Farming Group